 With the AWI grant, the Trust’s total capital almost doubled.
 The extra funding enabled the Trust to generate up to $0.5M per annum for education in the wool industry.
-The Trust is therefore able to fund skills development for the industry on a much larger scale than before.
+The Trust was therefore able to fund skills development for the industry on a much larger scale than before.

 In June 2019 the Trustees unanimously supported a variation to the Trust Deed to reduce the number of Trustees.
-As of 1st July 2019 there are 5 Trustees, two appointed by AWTA Ltd, 2 by AWI and one by FAWO.
+As of 1st July 2019 there are 5 Trustees, two appointed by AWTA Ltd, 2 by AWI and one by WIA.